-Failure to Train: You are denied a training opportunity or a chance to develop new skills on the job while younger employees are afforded such opportunities for growth.
-Often technology skills training is denied older workers who are considered less apt because of age.
+Failure to Train: You are denied a training opportunity or a chance to develop new skills on the job while younger employees are afforded such growth opportunities.
+Often technology skills training is denied to older workers who are considered less apt because of age.

-Refusal to Hire: If you are not hired for a position for which you are qualified, while younger workers who are less or equally qualified are hired for the job.
-Hiring employers may say they are looking for a candidate with “more energy,” or that they prefer someone with more “growth potential.”
-Often the terms, “too experienced” or “overqualified” are used as well.
+Refusal to Hire: If you are not hired for a position for which you are qualified, younger workers who are less or equally qualified are hired for the job.
+Hiring employers may say they are looking for a candidate with more energy, or that they prefer someone with more growth potential.
+Often the terms, too experienced or overqualified are used as well.

-Job Advertisements: You are not hired for a job which contained an age preference which you did not meet.
+Job Advertisements: You are not hired for a job that contains an age preference that you did not meet.
 The ADEA makes this illegal except where age is a necessary factor for the position.
-Sometimes employers use code words like “enthusiastic” or “energetic” to attract younger workers rather than clear age preferences.
+Sometimes employers use code words like enthusiastic or energetic to attract younger workers rather than clear age preferences.

 Retaliatory Actions: After reporting some other form of age discrimination, the employer begins supervising you unnecessarily, writing you up for petty offenses not enforced against other workers, or changing your work duties or conditions.